Justar96/ptoon/docs/user_guide/format_specification.rst

 Format Specification
 ====================

 This guide explains the TOON format structure and rules.
-For the normative specification, see `SPEC.md <https://github.com/Justar96/pytoon/blob/main/SPEC.md>`_.
+For the normative specification, see `SPEC.md on GitHub <https://github.com/Justar96/ptoon/blob/main/SPEC.md>`_.

 Introduction
 ------------